-Decommissioning and Salvage: In the event that the Region does not elect to exercise any purchase option noted above, a rail plant sufficient for freight operations will be left in place at the conclusion of the lease that is not of a lesser quality than exists currently.
+Decommissioning and Salvage: In the event that the Region does not elect to exercise any purchase option noted above, or terminates the leases prior to their conclusions, a rail plant sufficient for freight operations will be left in place that is not of a lesser quality than exists currently.
+Salvage during the construction of initial improvements to the subject lands shall be to the account of CPR.
 All other salvage will be to the credit of the Region.